May 25, 2023

 While mutual funds are a convenient way for investors to get broad market exposure, they still come with a few drawbacks.

-- Less control for investors: Since a fund manager decides which stocks and other assets make up the fund, you have no say in what’s included.
+- Less control for investors: Since a fund manager decides which stocks and other assets make up the fund on your behalf, you have no say in what’s included.

-- Trades only allowed once per day: Mutual funds can only be bought and sold at the end of a trading day.
+- Trades only allowed once per day: Mutual funds can only be bought or sold at the end of a trading day, limiting the ability to respond quickly to market changes for active traders.

 While mutual funds only allow trades once per day, there are other types of funds like ETFs or index funds that offer many of the same advantages.
 With an ETF, investors can buy and sell shares throughout the day, based on the fund’s real-time share price.
 They also tend to have lower fees than mutual funds.